BrandonIrizarry/MTA_Tracker/README.md

 URL").
 The quality and care put into this app is worthy of envy.
 I rely on it for determining whether I'll make a certain train on time.

+# License

+This software is licensed under the GNU Affero General Public License;
+see the [LICENSE](LICENSE "The LICENSE file") file included in this repo.